HiroIshikawa/object-recognizer-pi/README.md

 This module transforms a RaspberryPi+Picamera into a fully functional object recognition module.
 It leverages the cascade classifier on the OpenCV for its core recognition model and applications.
-Whole pieple line is implemented in Python.
+Whole pipeline is implemented in Python.

 ## Demo